guido57/LoRa_APRS_Tracker/README.md

 Any received LoRa APRS packet, including the one repeated by a local digipeater, is displayed in the (very) small display.
 ![TTGO T-Beam](images/display.png)

+## About the fork

+This LoRa APRS Tracker is derived from (https://github.com/lora-aprs/LoRa_APRS_Tracker) by [peterus](https://github.com/lora-aprs/LoRa_APRS_Tracker/commits?author=peterus)

+I added an Access Point and Captive Portal for easy configuration.

 # Block diagram
 ![TTGO T-Beam](images/block_diagram.png)